MeoMix/StreamusChromeExtension/README.md

 Streamus consists of a front-end client, the Google Chrome extension, a back-end server ("Streamus Server"), server test cases ("Streamus Server Tests"), and a website.
 This repository contains the files for the Google Chrome extension.
 Please see the other repositories, StreamusServer and StreamusWebsite, to gain a full understanding of the product.

-The Chrome extension uses the following libraries:

 Client
 ------

+The Google Chrome extension utilizes the following libraries:

 * [jQuery (v2.0.3+)](http://jquery.com/)
 * [jQuery UI (v1.10.3+)](http://jqueryui.com/) [AutoComplete and Sortable modules only]
 * [BackboneJS (v1.0.0+)](http://backbonejs.org/)